Expansive Lie Group Actions: Preliminaires

-In contrast with the finitely generated case, actions of connected Lie groups are closed related with foliations theory.
-Remember that expansive flows on manifolds do not have fixed points.
-In particular this implies that any expansive $C^r$-flow admits a natural $C^r$-foliation of $M$ by the set of its orbits.
+Actions of connected Lie groups are closely related with foliations theory.
+Note that Proposition \ref{PFF} implies that the set of orbits of any expansive $C^r$-flow forms a natural $C^r$-foliation $\mathcal{F}_{\varPhi}$ of $M$ satisfying $\dim(\mathcal{F}_{\varPhi})=\dim(G)$.
+For a higher dimensional group $G$, the previous condition is equivalent to the action to be locally free, i.e., for any $x\in M$, its isotropy subgroup $G_x\subset G$ is discrete.
+Here the isotropy subgroup of $x$ is defined to be the set It is a classical fact that an action is locally-free if, and only if, its orbits form a foliation with the same dimension as $G$.

+\begin{example}One can obtain an example of a locally-free $\R^2$-action through the suspension process described in \cite{BRV}.
+Indeed, if one considers the diffeomorphisms $f_A$ and $f_B$ on $\mathbb{T}^3$ induced by the hyperbolic matrices it is easy to see that $f_A$ and $f_B$ commute.
+Moreover, $f_A$ and $f_B$ are expansive, since they are anosov diffeormorpims. $f_A$ and $f_B$ generates an expansive $\mathbb{Z}^2$-action on $\mathbb{T}^3$ that can be suspended to a locally-free $\mathbb{R}^2$-action on a manifold $M$ with dimension $5$.
+According the results in \cite{BRV}, this action must be expansive. \end{example}

-For a higher dimensional $G$ previous condition is equivalent to the action $G$ be locally free, i.e., the isotropy groups $G_x$ are discrete for any $x\in M$.
-In fact an action is locally-free if and only its orbits forms a foliation with the same dimension as $G$.
-But in this case, the non-existence of fixed points is not enough to guarantee that the action is locally free.
-Next example illustrates this.
+On the other hand, for groups distinct from $\mathbb{R}$, the non-existence of fixed points is not enough to guarantee that the action is locally free.
+Next example illustrates this fact.

-\begin{example} Let $M$ be a $C^r$ manifold and $X$ be a $C^r$-vector field generating a $BW$-expansive flow with non-trivial centralizer.
+\begin{example} Let $M$ be a smooth closed manifold and $X$ be a $C^r$-vector field generating a $BW$-expansive flow with non-trivial centralizer.
 Let $Y$ be a non-trivial vector filed commuting with $X$.
-By Corollary 2 of \cite{BRV} the centralizer of $X$ is quasi-trivial.
+By Corollary 2 of \cite{BRV} the centralizer of $M$ is quasi-trivial.
 Then $Y$ generates a flow with the same orbits of $X$.
-Then the $\R^2$-action generated by $X$ and $Y$ is an expansive action with orbits of dimension one and the action cannot be locally free. \end{example}
+Then the $\R^2$-action generated by $X$ and $Y$ is an expansive action with orbits of dimension one and then it cannot be locally free. \end{example}

-Non-locally free actions do not need generate non-singular foliations and this makes their study much more tough.
+Since non-locally free actions may not generate non-singular foliations, their study is much more challenging.
 Because of this, in this work we will always suppose that $\varPhi$ is a locally free group action.
-Next proposition will be useful through next sections.
+The next proposition will be useful through next sections.

 \begin{proposition} If $\varPhi$ is a locally-free action of $G$ on $M$, then there exists $\de>0$ such that $G_{x}\cap B^G_{\de}(e)=\{e\}$ for any $x\in M$. \end{proposition}